Deer management discussion at the SNP conference

 When the panel was asked how we can achieve that future vision and what the main barriers are to progress, Dr Alasdair Allan MSP acknowledged that the variety of views and interests involved are challenging, while Duncan Orr-Ewing called on NatureScot to use their powers to the full.

-The panel then looked at the opportunities sustainable deer management can bring to wild places, answering audience questions and discussing the link between deer management and land reform.
+The panel looked at the opportunities sustainable deer management can bring to wild places and audience questions and discussion explored the link between deer management and land reform.

 Many thanks to our panel and to our audience for engaging in a critical issue that must be gripped if Scotland is to tackle nature restoration and meet its climate targets in a meaningful way.